Skip to content

 5 min

 Nicaragua was our last stop on our trip to Central America during our visit in February.
-We entered the country through the Honduran town of El Paraíso, a border town known as Las Manos (The Hands).
-A place frequented by money changers, truck drivers, women selling candy, and a large number of police.
-Until now, Nicaragua has been the safest country in Central America, although the current political situation has worked to change that (cheer up the Nicaraguan people).
+We entered the country through the Honduran town of El Paraíso, at a border crossing known as Las Manos.
+This area is frequented by money changers, truck drivers, women selling sweets, and a heavy police presence.
+So far, Nicaragua has been the safest country in Central America, although the current political situation seems determined to change that (our thoughts are with the Nicaraguan people).

-The coffee industry is so important to the country that 15% of the population relies on this product.
-Unfortunately, economic sustainability is lacking because the market is controlled by large exporters who exert enormous pressure on small producers, who receive a single annual payment for their production.
-The rush for liquidity leads producers to sell at prices below the market.
-Today, July 10, the market is at approximately €2.13/kg, a price that barely covers production costs.
+Coffee farming is very important to the country; 15% of the population depends on it for their livelihood.
+Unfortunately, economic sustainability is lacking because the market is controlled by large exporters who exert immense pressure on small producers, who receive only one payment per year for their harvest.
+The urgent need for cash forces producers to sell below market price.
+As of July 10th, the market price is approximately €2.13/kg, a value that barely covers production costs.

-Our operations are focused on the department of Nueva Segovia, specifically Ocotal as a logistics center, and Dipilto, Mozonte, and Jalapa as locations where we work directly with producers.
-This year has been a mixed bag for the producers we work with, as production has been reduced due to the previous year's high yield.
-However, both Luis Alberto Balladares and Samuel Zavala were finalists in the renowned "Cup of Excellence."
+Our activity is centered in the department of Nueva Segovia, specifically in Ocotal as our logistics hub, and Dipilto, Mozonte, and Jalapa as locations where we work directly with producers.
+This year has been a mixed bag for the producers we work with, as production has been reduced due to the large harvest of the previous year.
+However, both Luis Alberto Balladares and Samuel Zavala were finalists in the prestigious “Cup of Excellence.”

-Based on our years of experience, we can affirm that there are two groups of producers: traditional ones and those with a progressive tendency.
-In Central America, producers traditionally harvest the cherries and depulp them (remove the skin), leaving the seeds and mucilage in a tank where a strict and rigorous fermentation process takes place, which is compulsorily followed for a specific time, for example, 12 undisturbed hours.
-The fermentation causes the mucilage to separate from the seed, and then, after one, two, or three washes (depending on how tightly the mucilage adheres), the remains of that mucilage are removed before moving on to the next step: drying.
-We must say that the objective of this process has been more than achieved, giving Central America its current reputation for so-called "fine coffees."
-A culture has developed here that allows for the development of pleasant flavors and results in a product that lasts longer in terms of preservation.
-Knowledge is passed from parents to children, and tradition is rarely questioned.
-Sharing information among one another is also not the order of the day.
+Based on our experience over the years, we can say that there are two groups of producers: traditional ones and those with a progressive approach.
+In Central America, producers traditionally harvest the coffee cherries and pulp them (remove the skin), leaving the seeds and mucilage in a tank where a strict and rigorous fermentation process takes place.
+This process is carried out for a specific, uninterrupted time, for example, 12 hours.
+The fermentation causes the mucilage to detach from the seed, and subsequently, after one, two, or three washes (depending on how tightly the mucilage adheres), the remaining mucilage is removed before moving on to the next step: drying.
+We must say that the objective of this process has been more than achieved, contributing to Central America's current reputation for "fine coffees."
+A culture has developed here that allows for the creation of pleasant flavors and results in a product with a longer shelf life.
+Knowledge is passed down from parents to children, and tradition is rarely questioned.
+Sharing information among them is also not common practice.

-On the other hand, we have the exception that proves the rule and generates an evolution.
+On the other hand, we have the exception that proves the rule and drives evolution.
 Specialty coffee has the power to unite producer and roaster, two sides of the same coin, both with much to contribute to each other.
-Roasters are in constant contact with worlds that convey the same message but in different languages, as is the case with wine, beer, and bread, among others, where there is a greater awareness that the fermentation process is a metabolic process involving yeasts and bacteria that feed on sugar and, through digestion, transform sugars into different acids (acetic, lactic, etc.).
-It is obvious that fermentation will have a direct effect on the flavor of our coffee.
-Those who pay attention to fermentation as a "culinary" and dynamic process rather than a "mechanical" and static one, are part of a new wave of producers who have stopped growing coffee like alfalfa in large volumes at market prices to grow specialty coffee with an added value valued by the market/consumer: flavor.
+Roasters are in constant contact with worlds that convey the same message but in different languages, such as wine, beer, and bread, among others, where there is a greater awareness that fermentation is a metabolic process of yeasts and bacteria that feed on sugar and, through digestion, transform sugars into different acids (acetic, lactic, etc.).
+It goes without saying that fermentation will have a direct effect on the flavor of our coffee.
+Those who pay attention to fermentation as a "culinary" and dynamic process, rather than a "mechanical" and static one, are part of a new wave of producers who have stopped cultivating coffee like alfalfa, in large volumes at market price, and instead cultivate specialty coffee with an added value appreciated by the market/consumer: flavor.

 Your cart